 May 02, 2017

 Honestly, I was thinking about leaving Oregon.
-Until late last year, I've had several jobs, including a great gig teaching children and adults survival skills and nature connection.
-I loved what I did but I didn't see a path forward that would provide me with a sustainable income.
+Until late last year, I struggled to find a career in my community with a path forward that would provide me with a sustainable income.

-I am 28, and I've gotten to the point where I need to get serious about thinking and planning for my future.
-I began to doubt that there were any decent sustainable wage jobs here in Ashland.
-What I needed was a good job that would allow me to work towards and plan for my future, and one with the ability to make it a good one.
+I am 28, and for years I worked hard at multiple jobs to make a living.
+I began to doubt that there were any decent, sustainable wage jobs here in Ashland.
+What I needed was one good job that would allow me to work towards and plan for my future.

 Things began to change when the Nature Center that I worked at installed solar power.
 The solar project did so much good for so many people.
-It reduced the carbon footprint of the nature center by 229 tons of carbon per year, effectively making it a net-zero facility.
-It allowed for expanded programs, which would teach more people.
+It reduced the carbon footprint of the nature center by 229 tons of carbon per year, effectively making it a net zero facility (making as much energy as it uses).
+With savings from the utility bill, the center expanded programs, which helps teach more people.
 And it served as an educational tool for the community.
-Seeing how a single solar installation could do so much to make the community more sustainable ignited a fresh interest in renewable energy.
+Seeing how a single solar installation could do so much to make the community more sustainable ignited a fresh interest in me for renewable energy.